Association of Municipalities of Ontario

 Sales taxes are less regressive than property taxes, which don’t take income into account at all.
 People who spend less, pay less in sales taxes.
 Special rebates further protect those with low incomes.
 A sales tax also means that everyone who uses municipal services – including visitors and tourists – would pay for those services.

-AMO will be working hard to make sure that all provincial leaders consider the future of communities and municipal governments as they hit the campaign trail.
+Association of Municipalities of Ontario will be working hard to make sure that all provincial leaders consider the future of communities and municipal governments as they hit the campaign trail.